 Integrating Building Performance with Design shows you the importance of designing for building performance early in your architectural design process.
-The book offers you simple tools and exercises, along with examples of built professional work and successful student projects.
+The book offers you simple tools and exercises, along with examples of built professional work and successful student projects illustrated by more than 100 full color images to help you with your work.
 Topics include site, solar orientation, thermal comfort, building enclosure, daylighting, passive heating and cooling, active heating and cooling, indoor air quality, stormwater, and rainwater harvesting.

-Ambrose, James and Patrick Tripeny.
-Simplified Engineering for Architects and Builders, 12 Edition, John Wiley and Sons, 2016.
+James Ambrose and Patrick Tripeny.
+John Wiley and Sons, 2016.

 Simplified Engineering is a continuation of textbook series started by Harry Parker and then continued by Jim Ambrose.
 It is in five sections.
 The first section is general structures curriculum including mechanics of materials and statics.
 The second through fourth sections cover how to design compression, tension, bending and combined loading members in Wood, Steel and Reinforced Concrete.
 The final section is the application of this work on several "real" design projects.